SpitoGatos/Assignment/README.md

 IDE : intellij IDEA

+Controller folder:
-In the controller folder we have our controller that contains the services to be hit from the front end or who ever.
+- Contains controllers that expose services to be accessed from the frontend or other components.

-In the model folder we have our entities user,real estate In the service folder we have our services
+Model folder:
+- Contains entity classes such as User and RealEstate.

+Service folder:
+- Contains service classes that implement business logic and interact with data.